Toto-Kotaro-Tanaka/ms4-eagle-golf/README.md

 ![image](https://github.com/Toto-Kotaro-Tanaka/ms4-eagle-golf/blob/master/readme/ux/front-end-chart.png)<br>

+> **Note:**<br>
+> **Page 500** is added after the initial planning and it belongs to the same place as Page 404

 — **Back-end** —<br>

-Users have options to purchase products as a guest user or account holder user.
+Users have options to purchase products as guest users or account holder users.
 Guest users cannot save personal details for their next shopping as personal details such as name, email address, shipping address etc belong to their order in the database.
 Account holder users create an account with their <ins>email address</ins> and <ins>username</ins>, and user name (user profile) is linked with their order so that personal details can be retrieved.
 Each product belongs to a category, a brand and these are identified by id.
-Each order has an unique order number which is generated by when order is processed and orders have shopper's and product details.<br>
+Each order has a unique order number which is generated by when the order is processed and orders have shopper's and product details.<br>
 SQLite, which is Django built-in database is used for development mode and Heroku Postgre is used for production mode.
 AWS (Amazon Web Services) is used to hold all static files and folders for the website for production mode.

 Below is the chart of the database to show the data relationships.